0330 822 0505

 Factors affecting monthly payments

-In addition to interest rates, mortgage term and the amount you want to borrow, there will be a number of other factors that could indirectly affect your repayment amounts, such as:
+In addition to interest rates, mortgage term and the amount you want to borrow, there will be several other factors that could indirectly affect your repayment amounts, such as:

 Credit history

-If you have a good credit history, you’ll be viewed as a lower risk applicant and can, therefore, expect more lenders to approve your borrowing request for the full £30,000, which, as a result, should mean you qualify for the best rates available.
+If you have a good credit history, you’ll be viewed as a lower-risk applicant and can expect more lenders to approve your borrowing request for the full £30,000, which, as a result, should mean you qualify for the best rates available.

-With a bad credit history you can still get approved but with the number of lenders who will consider your application, the interest rate may end up being higher.
+Even with a bad credit history, you can still get approved, but because there are fewer lenders who will consider your application, the interest rate may be higher.

 Deposit

-Lenders prefer seeing a larger deposit as a form of security for them.
-It lowers the Loan To Value (LTV) ratio, and also decreases their risk exposure.
-They are more likely to offer a lower rate on a £30,000 mortgage with a low LTV.
+Lenders prefer to see a larger deposit as security.
+This lowers the Loan-to-Value (LTV) ratio and decreases their risk exposure.
+Thus, they are more likely to offer a lower rate on a £30,000 mortgage with a low LTV.
 Having a bigger down payment will also decrease your monthly repayments.

 The exact amount of deposit you’ll need to put down to get a £30,000 mortgage will depend on the value of the property you’re buying.
 Most lenders will require at least 10% of it, although some may accept a 5% deposit under the right circumstances.